The Birgitta Sintring Foundation

 About the foundation

-Founded in 2022, the Birgitta Sintring Foundation aims to promote basic research at the department of Ecology and Genetics (IEG) by annual scholarships to selected high achieving young scientists affiliated with the department.
-In this context young scientists are defined as career stages from the start of PhD studies up to 7 years after PhD degree (career breaks, e.g., for child care and sick leaves, can be deducted from the total time).
+Founded in 2022, the Birgitta Sintring Foundation promotes basic research at the department of Ecology and Genetics (IEG) by annual scholarships to selected high achieving young scientists affiliated with the department.
+In this context young scientists are defined as career stages from the start of PhD studies up to 7 years after the PhD degree (career breaks, e.g., for child care and sick leaves, can be deducted from the total time).

 With these scholarships, the Birgitta Sintring Foundation provides opportunity to conduct free research that benefits scientific progress in the field of ecology and genetics.
 It is up to the board of the foundation to determine what form and size of scholarships that currently best meet these criteria.